AIStream-Peelout/flow_docker/README.md

 Optionally you can also have:
     - ENVIRONMENT_GCP

-Your base config path file should have the JSON file with default sweep v
+Your base config path file should have the JSON file with the default sweep values.